AnnPoshtak/Minecraft-plugins/README.md

 1. Compile the plugin into a `.jar` file.
 2. Move the generated file into the server’s `plugins/` directory.
-3. Restart the server (hot reload is not recommended for production environments).
+3. Restart the server.

 ---

-## 🔐 Configuration & Permissions

-At the moment, the plugin does not include a dedicated configuration file.
-Planned improvements include:

-* Fine-grained permissions for each command.
-* Enabling or disabling individual plugin modules.
-* Customizable command parameters (mob count, effect duration, etc.).

----

 ## 📈 Project Status

 > **🚀 Active development**
-> This project is primarily intended for learning and experimentation with plugin architecture, server performance, and API usage.
-Breaking changes may occur between versions.

-### ⚠ Notes

-This project is created for **educational and experimental purposes**.
+> This project is created for **educational and experimental purposes**.
 It is not recommended to use it on large public servers without proper testing.